 Nashira is just down and to the

-right of it, while Zeta is the lower of the pair of stars
+the right of Nashira, while Zeta is the lower of the second pair.

-bottom; the upper one is Psi.
+the upper right of it is Psi.
 Theta Cap lies just up from the center.